-The fire history for Chouteau County began long before European settlement advanced into Montana.
-Data from the Tenderfoot D area, as well as some from the greater Yellowstone ecosystem (Barrett 1973, Fire History of Tenderfoot Creek Experimental Forest) indicate that large fires occurred during severe droughts in the early to mid-1600's.
+The fire history for Cascade County began long before European settlement advanced into Montana (See Figure 22).
+Data from the Tenderfoot D area, as well as some from the greater Yellowstone ecosystem indicate that large fires occurred during severe droughts in the early to mid-1600's.